kodi-app/kodi-session/README.md

 # SessionProvider

-This repository contains different Session implementation for for KodiApp.
+This repository contains different Session implementation for KodiApp.

 ## Installation